Portia Woodman: Injury

 Woodman ruptured her Achilles tendon while stepping back during a training session at Mount Maunganui in October 2018.
 Both of her parents had had Achilles injuries.
 Following surgery it wasn't until late in 2019 before she was able to play again.
 Woodman returned to sevens in November 2019 at the Oceania championships, only to injure her hamstring again in the final against Australia while chasing down Sariah Paki.

 The injury took longer than expected to heal, which caused Woodman to doubt if she would ever be able to play again.
 With support from the seven's mental skills coach and her friends she continued to work on her recovery.

-By the time she was cleared to re-join the playing team, the COVID-19 lockdown in New Zealand bought an end to the team training together.
+By the time she was cleared to re-join the playing team, the COVID-19 lockdown in New Zealand brought an end to the team training together.
 At the same time Woodman felt that she still wasn't back to full condition or full speed.
 Convinced that she had to try another approach to regain her edge she used the advice of New Zealand sprint coach Kerry Hill to restore her running technique.
 To further improve her footwork and stop-start fluidity she was able (with the support of Cory Sweeney) to obtain permission from New Zealand Rugby to play three games of club netball.

 Due to the lack of Sevens rugby Woodman struggled to retain her enthusiasm to keep training.
 She was then one of the Sevens players to take up the option to play fifteen-a-side rugby.
 Woodman moved back to stay with an aunt on her farm while over the next three months she played club rugby for the Kaikohe club and national provincial rugby for the Northland Kauri women's team.
 Despite Woodman's contribution of two tries Kaikohe lost the final of the Northland competition to Te Rarawa.

 While Northland Kauri was unsuccessful in winning the Farah Palmer Cup in the 2020 national provincial women's championship Woodman scored six tries in her team's 77–3 victory over Taranaki.
 The 30 points she scored was the most by a Northland women's player in a single game.
 The competition also assisted in rekindling her love of the game.
 Between rugby commitments Woodman was able to carry on with her building apprenticeship by working with her uncles in Northland.

 Woodman's return to sevens was when she played for the Power team at the 2020 Red Bull Ignite7 sevens tournament held at Blake Park in Mt Maunganui on 5–6 December 2020.

 The opening of the trans-Tasman bubble in May 2021 allowed the playing of six games against Australia at the Orākei Domain in Auckland.
 The Black Sevens won the series 5–1 with Woodman back in top form.